 Because of the violence that women are facing in different countries, women MPs from different Arab countries from: Jordan, Bahrain, Tunisia, Algeria, Lebanon, Morocco, Iraq, Palestine, and Egypt met and discussed thoroughly the mechanism of uniting efforts to combat violence against women.

 Their discussions were extended to include a series of meetings including: a conference in London from 28-30 January 2014, and a conference in Amman from 26-28 March, 2014.
-The Parliamentarians discussed the phenomenon of violence that Arab women suffer from in its different shapes whether: physical, economic, mental, or work place violence.
+The Parliamentarians discussed the phenomenon of violence that Arab women suffer from and its different shapes whether: physical, economic, mental, or workplace violence.
 They discussed in particular family violence.
 Such shapes of violence can infringe on women’s dignity, demean their humanity, and deprive them from their basic rights, which were decreed by the divine laws, national constitutions, treaties, agreements, and international covenants.

 - Supporting organizations and societies that are concerned with the implementation of the laws to get rid of violence against women within families.